 Never fear parental warriors!
 We have found the answers to cleaning up escaped Flarp, and it is easier than you might think.

-The basic idea behind getting Flarp out of clothes and other fabrics is to freeze, scrape, soak, wash.
+Generally speaking, the best method to get Flarp out of clothes is to freeze, scrape, soak, and wash.
 First, put ice in a plastic bag and hold it on the goo until it becomes solid, then scrape it off with a stiff spatula or butter knife.
 Next, treat the remaining stain with white vinegar and blot it away.
-Finally, wash the fabric in the most convenient way.
-For example, if it is machine washable, throw it in the washer.
+Finally, wash the fabric in the washing machine.

 Continue reading for more specific instructions and a variety of situations and suggestions for solving the Flarp problem.